craze/CrazeBot-API/README.md

 # CrazeBot-API
-Provides API in JSON format between CrazeBot and CrazeBot-Website
+Provides an API for CrazeBot in JSON format

 ## Endpoints